ulfschneider/ulf.website/content/posts/2023-01-31-fluid-type-tailwind.md

 /* The link contains the exact settings of my type scale for the type scale calculator.
-I´m always adding this link, to have a quick back-reference  into the type scale calculator with current settings of the scale I´m using. */
+I'm always adding this link, to have a quick back-reference  into the type scale calculator with current settings of the scale I'm using. */

 /* https://www.fluid-type-scale.com/calculate?minFontSize=19&minWidth=400&minRatio=1.2&maxFontSize=22&maxWidth=1560&maxRatio=1.2&steps=sm%2Cbase%2Clg%2Cxl%2C2xl%2C3xl%2C4xl%2C5xl&baseStep=base&prefix=font-size&decimals=2&includeFallbacks=on&useRems=on&remValue=16&previewFont=IBM+Plex+Mono*/